Sanjilsharma7074/Web-Development/nodeJS/07_HTTP_methods/README.md

        - In a nutshell, if you sent a GET request on your browser, you'll expect to see some data in return from the server to your request.

-3. post - when you want to send(sign up forms, feedback forms -> the data collected through these forms will be saved inside the database as a new data, creating new data) and mutate some data in the server.
+3. post - when you want to send(sign up forms, feedback forms -> the data collected through these forms will be saved inside the database as a new data, "CREATING NEW DATA" ) and mutate some data in the server.

 4. put - when you upload some file or some document in your forms.
        - To put something on our server. (the document, files, images are put on our server)